 STX1A (Syntaxin 1A (Brain)) is a Protein Coding gene.
 Diseases associated with STX1A include cystic fibrosis and autosomal dominant non-syndromic intellectual disability.
 Among its related pathways are Developmental Biology and Infectious disease.
 GO annotations related to this gene include protein heterodimerization activity and protein N-terminus binding.
 An important paralog of this gene is STX4.

 UniProtKB/Swiss-Prot for STX1A Gene

 Plays a role in hormone and neurotransmitter exocytosis (By similarity).
 Potentially involved in docking of synaptic vesicles at presynaptic active zones.
-May mediate Ca(2+)-regulation of exocytosis acrosomal reaction in sperm
+May mediate Ca(2+)-regulation of exocytosis acrosomal reaction in sperm.